xtuml/mc/doc/notes/51_fx_int.md

 6.7.7   Use string arithmetic in functions rather than using "${...}"
         templates whenever possible.
 This makes better OAL and a faster model compiler.
+6.7.8   Marking
+6.7.8.1 Marking is done before sys_populate and after sys_populate.
+6.7.8.2 The marking done before sys_populate is called "pass 1" and
+        must not access TE_* classes, because they have not been created yet.
+6.7.8.3 The marking done after sys_populate is called "pass 2".
+These
+        marks can access TE_* class instances.
+6.7.8.4 mcmc compatible marking must only perform invocations.
+Other
+        RSL in the marking file will not be executed.
+6.7.8.5 All marking files must be named with ".mark" extensions.
+6.7.8.6 All marking files must exist in the "gen" folder.
+6.7.8.7 mcmc will search the marking files for marking invocations and
+        invoke the compiled version of the marking function in the mcmc executable.
+6.7.8.8 Marks that can be called in "pass 1" must have an if statement
+        in m.system.arc in the first half of the mark_all function.
+Marks that can be called in "pass 2" must have an if statement in the second half of the mark_all function.
 6.8     Teach customer to follow mcmc programming conventions.
 6.8.1   This will allow mcmc to be built quickly and mostly automatically.
 6.8.2   Deliver programming style guidelines in a document.